Aiming to be energy independent in case of crisis

 Obligation for strategic oil reserves

 Although oil consumption has dropped by 6% in France over the last twenty years, oil remains a major energy source which covers 32% of French energy needs.
 However more than 95% of the crude oil consumed in France is imported.
 It is in this context that public authorities established a policy on strategic oil stocks to face a serious rupture in supplies in the event of an international oil crisis.
-Because of a heavy dependence on oil and vulnerability to supplies, most industrialized countries individually set up ways to secure reserves within an international framework early on.
+Because of a heavy dependence on oil and vulnerability to supplies, most industrialized countries, into natioanl framework, set up ways to secure reserves within an international framework early on.
 As a result, a directive of December 1968 initially defined the rules and minimal methods applicable to each Member State of the European Union.
 Then, the majority of the developed countries joined the International Energy Agency (IEA), founded in 1974, to which France joined in 1992.

 Level of strategic reserves set by the IEA